Install CalcoPolis as App Add Calcopolis icon to homescreen and gain quick access to all calculators. Click here to see how »

 New customers

-The number of new customers you gain each month.
+The number of new paying customers you add each month (exclude trials until they convert).

 Churn

-The average number of customers that cancel their subscription each month.
-For more information visit churn rate calculator.
+The number of customers that cancel each month.
+To deepen retention analysis, see the churn rate calculator.

 Period